Featured Resource: Primary Contacts

 Virtual Guest in Your Pulpit!
 The UUMA has taken over maintaining the list of speakers started by Rev. Kimberley Debus.
 Check out the Virtual Guest in the Pulpit Database to see who is available.
 Also, don't forget to check out the CER Guest in Your Pulpit program, which includes both lay and professional worship leaders.

 New publications from the UUA - Available now for pre-order is The Through Line: 200 Years of the Berry Street Essay edited by Kate R. Walker.
 Now available for order is Unlocking the Power of Covenant, the report from the Commission on Appraisal, The Darkness Divine: A Loving Challenge to My Faith, by Rev. Dr. Kristen L. Harper and Shelter in This Place: Meditations on 2020, edited by Rev. Meg Riley.

 The UUA is hiring for several positions.
 Find job descriptions and application information at their Job Openings webpage.

 Calendar Items and News

-Do note that all CER in-person events through August 31 have been cancelled, postponed or moved to a virtual option.
+Do note that all CER in-person events through December 31 will be virtual.
 For events, webinars and congregation news and events visit the following pages: